List of countries with Burger King franchises: Africa

-During 2012, the African market saw a new agreement with Grand Parade Investments of South Africa to enter then Africa's largest economy, with restaurants opening in 2013.
-The company began its move into Sub-Saharan Africa in May 2013 when Burger King opened its first outlets in South Africa.
-The company sold franchise rights to local gaming and slots machine operator Grand Parade Investments Ltd. The South African operation sold over double its initial forecasts in its opening weeks with sales of $474,838 at just one of its outlets in Cape Town in its first seven weeks.
-In a deal with local petrochemical company Sasol, outlets were opened at filling stations across the country starting in 2014.
-In April 2014 it was announced that due to high demand, the number of new outlets being opened in 2014 would be increased from 12 to 14 across the country.
-As of December 2015, there are 51 Burger King restaurants in South Africa.
-10 restaurants are set to open in Mauritius by 2021.
+During 2012, the African market saw a new agreement with Grand Parade Investments of South Africa to enter what was then Africa's largest economy, with the foundation of Burger King South Africa (BKSA).
+The first restaurant opened in 2013, in Cape Town.
+The company sold franchise rights to local gaming and slots machine operator Grand Parade Investments Ltd. In a deal with local petrochemical company Sasol, outlets were opened at filling stations across the country starting in 2014.
+BKSA was sold, as a master franchise to Emerging Capital Partners in 2021, for around R700 million.